JoseDanielUlloa/jdvz/wp-content/plugins/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 5.10.2 =
+* fix – patch minor security issue.
+Short version: if an attacker already has admin access to your site (or feeds a vulnerable admin user a specific string) they could execute code remotely on sites with very specific server configurations.
+But if an attacker already has admin access to your site, there are much easier and effective ways of doing nefarious things.
+Still, it's good to remove unescaped potential vulnerable inputs.
+So we did.
+* chore – tested for compatibility with WordPress 6.0
+* chore – the number of people using promo codes is too (darn) low.
+Use promo code CHANGELOG at https://benlikes.us/bcttps

 = 5.10.1 =
 * fix — resolved a bug where Better Click To Tweet was not playing nicely with other plugins that made changes to the title related filters.